 Hey!
 If you’re still here…

-This is the first time I’m writing a blog post of this sort.
-Let me know if I did well, or if there’s anything I can improve with future blog posts.
+This is the first time we’re writing a blog post of this sort.
+Let us know if we did well, or if there’s anything we can improve with future blog posts.
 Thank you! ❤️